 As the teams work together, they ultimately learn new things from one another.
 Your company becomes a body that fosters a culture of continuous improvement and promotes learning through growth and development prospects as well as setback safety nets.

-work together, they are willing to go beyond their comfort bubble and make the
+When team members work together, they are willing to go beyond their comfort bubble and make the project a success.

 Fast-growing companies understand the importance of teamwork and are trying their best to encourage team collaboration to ensure project success.